inventium-tech/terraform-provider-helpers/docs/functions/object_set_value.md

 1. `operation` (String) The operation mode to use when setting the value

-### Operation Mode
+### Operation Modes

 The `operation` argument can have the following values:

-- `write_all`: This mode will write the value to the key, if the key does not exist it will be created.
+- `write_all`: Writes the value to the specified key.
+If the key does not exist, it will be created.
-- `write_value`: This mode will write the value to the key ONLY if the key exists, otherwise expect no changes.
+- `write_value`: Writes the value to the specified key only if the key already exists.
+No changes are made if the key is missing.
-- `write_safe`: This mode will write the value to the key ONLY if the key exists and the value is `null` or empty string.
+- `write_safe`: Writes the value to the specified key only if the key exists and its current value is `null` or an empty string.

 ## Return Type

-The return type of `object_set_value` is an Object from the input argument `object` with the desired changes.
+The return type of `object_set_value` is an object that contains all the keys and values from the input `object`, with the specified key modified according to the chosen operation mode.
+The original object is not modified; a new object with the changes is returned.